Phone: (254) 750-5410

 The Health District does not offer background checks, blood tests or drug tests.

 Please keep in mind that ImmTrac records will only be found if the child or adult is signed up for ImmTrac.
-If you had an ImmTrac record as a child and you turned 19 before 2009, your ImmTrac record has been purged and you will need to sign up for ImmTrac as an adult.
-If you decided to sign up as an adult (and your ImmTrac record has been is purged) you may want provide us with a shot record to enter into ImmTrac.
-ImmTrac is a lifetime registry when you sign as an adult.
+If you had an ImmTrac record as a child and you turned 18, your ImmTrac record has been purged and you will need to sign up for ImmTrac as an adult.
+If you decided to sign up as an adult (and your ImmTrac record has been purged) you may want to provide us with a shot record to enter into ImmTrac.
+ImmTrac is a lifetime registry when you sign up as an adult.

 NOTE: We do not collect shot records from your physician’s office, nor are they reported to us for retention in any manner.
 Our clinic may request shot records to be sent from your school or doctor so our clinic can administer the correct vaccinations.